rsignell-usgs/docker-terria-usgs/README.md

 ```
 * Copy content in `required files` directory to `/opt/docker/vanilla`

-Choose one of the two installation options.
+Choose one of the two installation options: Option 1 to install from the original TerriaJS repo and replace the files to customize or Otion 2 to install form the personal repo forked from TerriaJS.
 They produce the same result.
-You can install from the original TerriaJS repo and replace the files to customize or you can install form the personal repo forked from TerriaJS.
-### Option 1
-### Install from original repo
+### Option 1 - Install from original repo
 * Use the `Dockerfile` in the `install from original repo` to create an image called `terria-vanilla`.

-### Option 2
-### Install from forked repo
+### Option 2 - Install from forked repo
 * Copy content in `install from forked repo` directory to `/opt/docker/vanilla`
 * Use the `Dockerfile` in the `install from forked repo` to create an image called `terria-vanilla`.